distsup/DistSup/README.md

 ./train.sh egs/mnist/yamls/mlp.yaml runs/mnist/mlp
 ```
 `train.sh` is a tiny wrapper around `train.py` which saves the source code and captures
-all output to a file, which helps understanding old models.
+all output to a file, helping to recover the settings of finished experiments.

 Some useful command line options are:
--  `-c LAST` which resumes training from the last checkpoint.
+-  `-c LAST` resumes training from the last checkpoint.
    (It is safe to always use it, even during the first training run).
-- `-m param val` to override parameters in the config file, e.g., disable
+- `-m param val` overrides parameters from an experiment `.yaml` file; for instance, to disable
   weight noise:
 ```
 ./train.sh -c LAST egs/mnist/yamls/mlp.yaml runs/mnist -m Trainer.weight_noise 0.0